VILLASframework/documentation/web/Guide.md

       2. Click on 'Create'.
       3. Click on the created model in the table view.
       4. Enter any names for the signals in the simulation model (optional).

+### Create a new Project

-3. Go to 'Projects' in the main menu.
+1. Go to 'Projects' in the main menu.
   1. Add a new project by clicking on 'New Project'.
     1. Enter any name and select the simulation used by this project in the drop-down menu.
     2. Click on 'Create' and afterwards on the created project in the table view.